StreamElements/docs/docs/chatbot/commands/default/contest.md

 ---
 id: contest
+sidebar_label: "!contest"
-description: Learn how to use the !contest command in StreamElements chatbot to get information about the current active contest and engage your viewers.
+description: "Learn how to use the !contest command in StreamElements chatbot to get information about active contests and engage your viewers."
-tags:
-  - chatbot
-  - commands
-  - loyalty
 keywords:
 - contest
-  - contest command
+- chatbot command
 - active contest
-  - current contest
 - viewer engagement
 - stream contests
+- StreamElements
 ---

 # !contest

-The `!contest` command is used to return information about the current active contest, if any.

-### Module

-- Contest

-### Arguments

-- None

-#### Example Input
+## Overview

+The `!contest` command is a powerful tool in the StreamElements chatbot that allows streamers and viewers to quickly get information about the currently active contest.
+This command is part of the Contest module and helps increase viewer engagement by providing easy access to ongoing contest details.

+## Usage

+To use the `!contest` command, simply type it in the chat:

 ```
 !contest
 ```

-#### Example Output
+This command doesn't require any additional arguments or parameters.

+## Examples

+### Example 1: Active Contest

+When there's an active contest running:

 ```
+User: !contest
-@Styler, the current contest is "Will I win the next game?".
+Chatbot: @User, the current contest is "Will I win the next game?".
 You can !bet for win, lose.
 Betting ends in 4 mins 55 secs
 ```

-#### Example Error
+### Example 2: No Active Contest

+When there's no active contest:

 ```
+User: !contest
-@Styler, there is no active contest.
+Chatbot: @User, there is no active contest.
 ```

+## Customization

+While the `!contest` command itself cannot be customized, you can customize the contest settings, such as:

+- Contest duration
+- Betting options
+- Minimum and maximum bet amounts

+These settings can be adjusted in the StreamElements dashboard under the Loyalty settings.